robcarver17/pysystemtrade/docs/userguide.md

 If no data is included, then the system will default to passing a single data item - the price of the instrument.
 Finally if any or all the `other_arg` keyword arguments are missing then the function will use it's own defaults.

 At this stage we can also remove any trading rules that we don't want.
-We also ought to modify the forecast scalars, forecast weights and probably the forecast diversification multiplier.
+We also ought to modify the forecast scalars (See [forecast scale estimation](#scalar_estimate]), forecast weights and probably the forecast diversification multiplier ( see [estimating the forecast diversification multiplier](#forecast_dm_estimate)).

 *If you don't include a forecast scalar for the rule, it will use a value of 1.0.
 If you don't include forecast weights in your config then the system will default to equally weighting.
 But if you include forecast weights, but miss out the new rule, then it won't be used to calculate the combined forecast.*